 Harry Bridges, Chairman of the San Francisco joint Marine Strike Committee,

-asked that the hiring hall issue not be included in the general strike would end, upon acceptance by the shipowners and
+asked that the hiring hall issue not be included in the arbitration package.

+general strike would end, upon acceptance by the shipowners and employers of the

 of the President of the Longshoremens Board."

 a private meeting in a San Francisco suburb.
-After the
+After the meeting, newspapers

 Shipowners also agreed to elections on all vessels and to accept union

-evening, July 21, every ILA local on the Pacific Coast voted on
+evening, July 21, every ILA local on the Pacific Coast voted on whether to

-decision in the form of an Award.
+the form of an Award.
 The NLB sought to effect a compromise on the most

 The hiring of all longshoremen shall be through halls maintained and e